-- Describe the purposes and benefits of intelligence testing
+- Describe the development of IQ tests, their purposes, and benefits

 When might an IQ test be used?
 What do we learn from the results, and how might people use this information?
 IQ tests are expensive to administer and must be given by a licensed psychologist.
 Intelligence testing has been considered both a bane and a boon for education and social policy.
 In this section, we will explore what intelligence tests measure, how they are scored, and how they were developed.